-When I travelled to Cinque Terre, Italy’s famous colourful 5 towns in Liguria province, I didn’t have many plans.
+When I traveled to Cinque Terre, Italy’s famous colorful 5 towns in Liguria province, I didn’t have many plans.
 My boyfriend and I just had one simple plan: relax and have fun (maybe those are two plans) and eat as much ice cream as we could.
 (Because that is fun).
 During our 5 days in Cinque Terre, we set out to eat as much gelato as possible and find the best ice cream in Cinque Terre.
 And we did!
 It was a hard task, but for the sake of this blog, we did it.
 As it was impossible to declare only 1 winner, I give you my top 5 with the tastiest ice cream in Cinque Terre!

 Ice cream or Gelato